browserengineering/book/book/forms.md

 -   Open a socket and listen for connections
 -   Parse HTTP requests it receives
 -   Respond to those requests with an HTML web page

-Now, this is a book on web *browser* engineering, so I won't focus too much on the implementation choices.
-But it's valuable to know how the other side of the connection works, as we start diving deeper into how browsers help run full-fledged web applications.

 Let's start by opening a socket.
 Like for the browser, we need to create an internet streaming socket using TCP: